-What Is a Contour Interval?
+What Is Contour Interval?

 How To Calculate Contour Interval On Maps

 A map legend usually specifies the contour interval on the map, but sometimes just a portion of a map is available.
-Understanding how to compute the contour interval becomes a valuable skill.
+Understanding how to compute the interval becomes a valuable skill.

 On most of the maps, each fifth contour line, indicated as a heavier or darker line, is an index line or index contour.